Photo to Home Design AI: Redesign Your Home From a Picture

 For a living room, you can test whether the space looks better with a lighter sofa, a larger rug, warmer lamps, a simpler media wall, or a stronger focal point.
 For a bedroom, you can preview softer bedding, calmer paint colors, wall sconces, natural wood, or a more hotel-like layout.
 For a kitchen, you can explore cabinet tones, backsplash direction, pendant lights, and the overall mood before touching the real materials.

-If you want to understand the broader workflow, the AI interior design features page explains how Roomagic handles room redesign from real photos.
+If you want to understand the broader workflow, read the dedicated guide to AI interior design from photo or review the AI interior design features page.
 You can also browse Explore to see how different room types and styles translate into before-and-after design concepts.

 Example: modern living room from a photo